A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Discussion

-The efficacy and superiority of the LC-QSPECT method were also observed for both different lesion sizes (Fig.~\ref{fig:resSize}) and different LBURs (Fig.~\ref{fig:resRatio}).
+The efficacy of the LC-QSPECT method was also observed for different lesion sizes (Fig.~\ref{fig:resSize}) and different LBURs (Fig.~\ref{fig:resRatio}).
 The bias in the estimated uptake was close to zero for all the considered lesion sizes and LBUR values.
 In particular, the low bias at different lesion sizes demonstrates that the LC-QSPECT method is relatively insensitive to PVEs.
 PVEs are a major source of error in quantitative SPECT.
-Note that even though the GTM-based method is designed exclusively to compensate for PVEs, the method still yielded large values of bias.
+Note that even though the GTM-based method is designed exclusively to compensate for PVEs, the method still yielded large values of bias for small lesions.
 In contrast, our method was approximately unbiased~(Fig.~\ref{fig:resSize}).
-This result thus demonstrates an important advantage of this method compared to reconstruction-based quantification methods.
-Similarly, the proposed method was approximately unbiased for different LBUR values demonstrating the accuracy of the method for different values of signal contrast.
+This result thus demonstrates an important advantage of this method compared to OSEM and GTM-based methods.
+Similarly, the proposed method was approximately unbiased for different LBUR values, demonstrating the accuracy of the method for different signal contrast.

-An additional challenge for quantitation in $\alpha$-RPT SPECT is the larger proportion of stray-radiation-related noise.
-As shown in Table~\ref{tab:BGN}, the impact of compensating for this noise while performing the quantification was significant, especially for small-sized VOIs such as lesions, where, not compensating for this noise resulted in over 300\% NRMSE.
-This high error was due to the small number of photons detected from these regions so that the estimated activity uptake is highly sensitive to the contamination by this noise.
-We observed that the use of the proposed LC-QPSECT method effectively compensated for this stray-radiation-related noise.

-Though the LC-QSPECT method assumes that the activity uptake in each VOI is homogeneous, the results in Fig.~\ref{fig:resHete} indicate that intra-lesion heterogeneity does not significantly affect the reliability of the estimated uptake.
-The results show that the method is relatively insensitive to the heterogeneity of uptake in VOIs.
-This feature of the LC-QSPECT is important in real-world applications since it indicates that the LC-QSPECT method is still applicable even when intra-lesion or intra-organ heterogeneity is present.
+While the LC-QSPECT method assumes that the activity uptake in each VOI is homogeneous, the results in Fig.~\ref{fig:resHete} show that the intra-lesion heterogeneity evaluated in this study does not substantially affect the reliability of the estimated uptake.
+Further, very importantly, even when such heterogeneity is present, the proposed method outperforms the OSEM and GTM-based approaches.
+Thus, even when the assumption of uniform uptake in the lesion is violated to some extent, these results suggest that the LC-QSPECT method can still be a reliable and superior option.